-Internships: Consult the section on Internships in this bulletin or contact the Office of the Dean of Curriculum and Academic Services for additional information.
+Internships: Consult the section on Internships in this bulletin for additional information.

-Study Abroad Programs: SUNY Geneseo has study abroad programs in French at the Université Paul-Valery, in Montpellier, France; semester and year-long study abroad programs in Spanish are available at the Universidad de Cádiz, Spain and Universidad Nacional de Cordoba, Argentina; summer, semester and year-long programs in Spanish at the Universidad Nacional in Heredia, Costa Rica, and at Universitas Equatorialis in Cuzco, Peru and Quito, Ecuador; and a Master's of Spanish Adolescence Education degree that incorporates two semesters of study at Universidad Nacional de Cordoba, Argentina.
+Study Abroad Programs: SUNY Geneseo has study abroad programs in French at the Université Paul-Valery, in Montpellier, France; semester and year-long study abroad programs in Spanish are available at the Universidad de Cádiz, Spain and Universidad Nacional de Cordoba, Argentina; summer, semester and year-long programs in Spanish at the Universidad Nacional in Heredia, Costa Rica, and at Academia Latinoamericana in Cuzco, Peru and Quito, Ecuador; and a Master's of Spanish Adolescence Education degree that incorporates two semesters of study at Universidad Nacional de Cordoba, Argentina.
 For more information on these and other study abroad programs, contact the Office of Study Abroad Programs or the Department chair.